Four Reasons You Need a Tin Backsplash

 It’s Easy to CleanThe moisture-resistant tin is also a perk for those daily messes you encounter within the kitchen or bathroom.
 Despite the humidity in or outside of your home, your tin ceiling tiles are resistant to rust or mold, making it perfect for long term use., As the tin works to protect your walls from splatters and splashes, you can rest easy knowing our finished tin tiles can be cleaned with just a little mild soap and water.

 It’s PrettyTin ceilings were originally used as an alternative to ornate and expensive plaster ceilings during the Victorian era.
 100 percent American-made, our tin ceiling tiles come in a variety of colors and patterns.
 The timeless and eye-catching designs are perfect for homeowners who wish to accentuate some of the most overlooked areas of their homes.

-It’ll take just a couple hours to install a tin backsplash — and you can do it yourself using Liquid Nails; no wood required.
+It’s Easy to Install by YourselfIt’ll take just a couple hours to install a tin backsplash — and you can do it yourself using Liquid Nails; no wood required.
 Like the other tin tiles installations, the panels can be cut using tin snips to fit in any small space or crevice.
 For more information on how easy it is, be sure to check out our installation videos.